kstatz12/pandoc_resume/markdown/resume.md

 Experience
 ----------

-**Software Architect, Rhinodox: 2017-Present:**
+**Staff Software Engineer: Software Architecture Lead, Rhinodox: 2017-Present:**

-As the architect at Rhinodox I wear a lot of hats and like to keep close to the codebase.
-My main task is to write and maintain our internal libraries around messaging, data access, cache management, concurrency.
-I like to keep my hands in the code acting as both a mentor and to both practice what I preach and work in my own platform to identify and verify pain points.
+As a tech lead at Rhinodox my job was to architect new features, build features with the team and leading by example to ensure high code quality standards and to mentor the other members of the team.
+Part of my job is to prove out features using proof of concepts and lean implementations.
+I like to use a combination of pair programming, in depth code review and keeping documentation up to date

 * Designed, implemented and maintained a full architecture platform based on Domain Driven Design, CQRS RabbitMQ and PostgreSQL